A message from the Chair of the Board of Trustees

 What is inquiry?
 Looking around.
 Wondering.
 Experimenting.
 Figuring things out.
 Making connections.
 Checking for contradictions.
 Avoiding assumptions.
 Asking questions.
 Having an open mind.
 These are skills that require cultivation and develop with explicit practice.
 They are not easy to grow.

 What is inquiry-based education?
 The organized practice of cultivating skills of inquiry.
 We do it with glue guns, spreadsheets, sewing machines, challenge math, petri dishes, debates, play writing, acting, dissections, stone carving, pipets, and more.
 Inquiry-based education works.
 It ignites kids of all ages.

 Who needs to practice inquiry skills?
 Everyone.
 Strong artists are inquirers.
 Notable writers are inquirers.
 Insightful scientists are inquirers.
 Bold inventors are inquirers.
 Fantastic mathematicians are inquirers.
 Successful builders, academics, administrators and teachers are inquirers.
 Inquiry is the stuff of life-long learning and doing, growing and improving.

 GATE Academy's inquiry program is evidence based.
 Learning to ask one's own questions leads to curiosity and problem-solving.
 Learning by doing and experimentation—hands on or minds on—leads to stronger comprehension, better retention, and the ability to make deeper cross connections.
 Learning to communicate and to present well requires constant writing, lots of reading, structured discussion and debate, all accompanied by peer and teacher support.
 We do these things at GATE.

 This school is amazing.
 Motivated kids thrive here.
-I am honored to serve as GATE's Executive Chair.
-I treasure our kids, faculty and families who join hands daily to make it all work.
+I am honored to serve as GATE's Chair of the Board of Trustees and treasure our kids, faculty and families who join hands daily to make it all work.